 A Teacher, Sports Coach and Director.
 Steven has provided sports coaching for young people and children for over 12 years in his local area.
 Having grown up in the area Steven has over the years, built a good relationship with many of the local parents, young people and children who live on the Mayville estate

 An IT Consultant/ Trainer by profession.
 Gary brings a great deal of experience to the youth provision services.
-Gary is currently running the Vocational Academic Mentoring Pathways (VAMP) project for Young People.
-Gary is interested in working alongside the young people of the area and sees the centre as a fantastic resource for future Social Opportunity Action Projects (SOAP) that are of direct benefit to the local community.
+Gary is currently running The Mildmay Community Tech-Point project for residents and young people.
+Gary is interested in working alongside the young people of the area and sees the centre as a fantastic resource for Social Opportunity Action Projects (SOAPs) that are of direct benefit to the local community.

 A life-long resident of the Mayville estate and member of the Golden Oldies Senior Citizens and Disabled Group.
 Milly has been coming to the Mildmay Community Centre for a number of years.
 Milly is now retired but has a wealth of knowledge not only about the area as a local tenant but as a long-term user of the community centre